 However, despite these attractive benefits, there are a few serious risks and potential drawbacks to renting with the option to buy:

 - If you decide to rent only, you forfeit all of your payments.
 If you decide to not go ahead with a full purchase of the home you are renting, you forfeit all of the money you paid in rent and for the premium option fee.

-You may fall victim to a poor contract or one of many rent to own scams.
+You could fall victim to a poor contract or one of many rent to own scams.
 If you do not have a professional representing you (a broker and/or lawyer), consider hiring one.
 At the very least, make sure you understand the terms of your agreement very well, as your rent-to-own contract may not permit late rent payments to apply towards your eventual purchase.